Portfolio Analysis- 7 Methods And Techniques For Product Position

 Ansoff’s Product-Market Growth Matrix

-The Ansoff product market growth matrix is portfolio analysis in strategic management which is also known as ‘product-market components’ is distributed into four segments with two dimensions i.e. existing and new markets & new and existing products.
+The Ansoff product market growth matrix is portfolio analysis in strategic management which is also known as ‘product-market components’ and is distributed into four segments with two dimensions i.e. existing and new markets & new and existing products.

 The matrix focuses on development and growth, but firms in declining positions can scale down their work in existing products and markets.